MagicLu550/jvav/README.md

 # jvav
 The jvav progrmaing luanguage

+## Notice

+just a joke,don't take it seriously.Besides, this one has no technical content

 ## About Jvav

 Jvav is a very low performance programming language, its syntax is so bad,